reinevernunft13/Sprint-3_Design_Patterns/DP1_callback_hell/README.md

 **Solution**

--An inbox and outbox folder were created to test the code.
--The callback hell has been replaced with async/await syntax.
+An inbox and outbox folder were created to test the code.
+The callback hell has been replaced with async/await syntax.

 **Instructions**